Watch for Spoofed Texts and Emails

-Here are some of the most common scams, according to the American Bankers Association and government agencies.
+Here are some common scams that we’re noticing and trends reported by the American Bankers Association and government agencies.

 - Unemployment scams.
-In a recent large-scale scam, imposters are filing false unemployment claims using other people’s personal information, causing delayed payments for those legitimately out of work.
+Imposters file false unemployment claims using other people’s personal information.
 In some cases, they are having the unemployment funds deposited into the correct person's account then asking that person to transfer the money to them by posing as a friend or government agency.

 - Stimulus check or economic relief scams.
-Multiple government agencies have posted warnings on their websites about active scams.
 Federal agencies do not request donations from the general public.
-Nor will they speed up relief money or give grants to anyone in exchange for a fee or a charge of any kind.
+They will not speed up relief money or give grants to anyone in exchange for a fee or a charge of any kind.

-Here are some best practices to avoid becoming a victim of fraud during or after the COVID-19 pandemic.
+Here are tactics to avoid becoming a victim of fraud during or after the COVID-19 pandemic.

 - Do not give out your personal information, including banking information or Social Security number to anyone you have not contacted yourself at a published number.
 Your financial institution will never ask for passwords or logon IDs.

 - Watch for spoofed emails meant to look like official organizations such as the CDC or World Health Organization, but which actually contain malware.